dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

 ## Final words and future work

-We have a good looking flag which can rotate.
+We have a good-looking flag that can rotate.
 This project is fun to implement.
-In the future, I wanted to work more on creating classes in C++ to handle scenes with multiple meshes in more organized way.
+In the future, I wanted to work more on creating classes in C++ to handle scenes with multiple meshes in a more organized way.

 ## References